-Ben has a broad-based commercial Chancery practice, with a particular emphasis on property and pensions work, and related professional negligence, although he also has wide experience in all of Chambers’ other core areas, including insolvency, company, contractual disputes, trusts, wills and probate and other private client matters, civil fraud and general commercial disputes.
+Ben has a commercial Chancery practice with a particular emphasis on property work and related professional negligence, although he also has wide experience in Chambers’ other core areas, including pensions, insolvency, company, commercial, trusts, wills and probate, and other private client matters.

 He enjoys acting on his own account, or as a junior as part of a large team.

 In consecutive years (2018 and 2019) Ben was one of three nominated by Chambers & Partners as Real Estate Junior of the Year.